beademingstoestel/OpenSource_ventilator_lungs/httpServer/README.md

 - ListenInterface: the interface the http server should be listening on
 - UpdateRate: the minimum time between websocket pushes of new data

-# Endpoints and @hapi/nes subscribable paths
+# Endpoints and @hapi/nes subscribeable paths

 - /api/error:
   - @hapi/nes: listen for errors raised by the controller or python